Welcome to Postgate School

 Health Education needs of students at Postgate School.

-In general terms we believe that the overall health of our students is very good.
-Because of school programmes and the environment that we live in the fitness levels of the students are pleasing.
+In general terms we believe that the overall health of our students is very good because of school programmes and the environment that we live in.
+The fitness levels of the students are pleasing.
 Students generally have nourishing food to eat and healthy lunches and snacks are brought to school.
-Our students generally relate well to each other and value themselves.
+Our students relate well to each other and value themselves.
 The senior students mix with the younger students in a range of ways which creates a family type environment within the school.

 Programmes and programme implementation